hrosman94/MipsSimulator/README.md

 This program allows the user to simulate what happens within a single-datapath processor in a MIPS ISA.

+This readme informs the user how the program works.
+For a deeper analysis of what is happening on an architectural level, refer to the pdf file located in hrosman94.github.io.

 To start the program, the user may add whatever values they would like to test to the MEM[] and PC_REGS[] arrays in the components.cpp file (which simulate the memory and registers, respectively).